Skip to content

 In Brief

 Research shows that 32% of people with misophonia report significant work-related problems, and 49% report difficulties with social activities including workplace contexts.
-Evidence-based accommodations including noise-cancelling headphones, flexible seating, and remote work can substantially reduce the occupational impact.
+Common accommodations include noise-cancelling headphones, flexible seating, quiet spaces, and remote work where appropriate.

 Work is where many people with misophonia spend the largest portion of their waking hours.
 And the modern workplace is among the most challenging environments the condition can encounter.